Tassos Marinos Tassos Marinos Joomla Extensions

 How to use data from the database in a calculation?

 To include database information in a calculation, you'll need to add a Hidden field to the form and pre-populate its value using PHP during the Form Prepare event.
-To learn how you can make that happen see the PHP Scripts guide.
-Then, you will be able to use your hidden field in the calculation.
+See the PHP Scripts guide to learn how to make that happen.
+Then, you can use your hidden field in the calculation.

 How to use a query string parameter in a calculation?

-To use a query string parameter in a calculation, you need to first add a Hidden field to the form, set its value with the Query String Smart Tag {querystring.PARAM} and then use that hidden field in the calculation.
+To use a query string parameter in a calculation, first add a Hidden field to the form and set its value with the Query String Smart Tag {querystring.PARAM} and then use that hidden field in the calculation.

 When are the calculations processed?

 Calculations are processed in the browser during page load and every time a field value changes.
-This way we ensure the results are updated live providing a great experience to the user.
+This ensures the results are updated live, providing a great user experience.
 For security reasons, the calculations are re-run during submission to prevent tampering and illegal field manipulation.

-In which order are evaluated the formulas associated to calculated fields?
+In which order are the formulas associated with calculated fields?

-Each time a field value changes an event is fired to re-calculate all the fields from top to bottom so every value is added consecutively.
+Each time a field value changes, an event is fired to re-calculate all the fields from top to bottom so that every value is added consecutively.

 • Product A: 15 | Price = 15